Sustainable-Energy-Storage-Recycling/Sustainable-Energy-Storage-Recycling.github.io/Report/index.md

 # {% include icon.html icon="fa-solid fa-feather-pointed" %}Report

-Here is the weekly report uploaded from the Ph.D. students in the Group.
+Here are the reports uploaded from the Ph.D. students in the Group.

 {% include section.html %}